ahoneybun/nyxi-installer/README.md

 - `configs/kwinrc` : This has my setting for the Super key (Meta in Plasma) behavior
 - `configs/kglobalshortcutsrc` : This has window control shortcuts like moving between Workspaces (Desktops in Plasma)
+- `configs/krunnerrc` : Sets KRunner to in the center of the screen when activated
+- `configs/kdeglobals` : Sets the theme to Breeze Dark

 Tested on the following drives:
 - SATA